-Needs extremely many qubits, tens of millions or more, if one implements error corrections for problems of pracitical significance.
-Will take decades to realize such.
+Needs extremely many qubits, tens of millions or more, if one implements error corrections for problems of pracitical size.
+Will take many decades to realize such.
 If an error correction is set aside for the moment, a machine with hundreds of qubits may be realized in several to ten years.

-Applications by hybrid operation with conventional computers are reported.
+Applications by hybrid operation with conventional computers are starting to be reported.

 Relation with classical (conventional) computers

-As long as optimization problems are concerned, there exists some evidence that, for some problems, quantum annealing outperforms simulated annealing carried out on classical computers [B2, B3].
-It is nevertheless unclear whether or not there exist problems of significant practical impact where quantum annealing achieves a significant speedup over conventional methods.
+As long as optimization problems are concerned, there exists evidence that, for some special problems, quantum annealing outperforms classical simulated annealing [B2, B3].
+It is nevertheless unclear whether or not there exist problems of significant practical interest where quantum annealing achieves a significant speedup over conventional methods.
 Notice that there indeed exist a problem in which an exponential speedup by quantum annealing (not by adiabatic quantum computation) is proved although this problem is of limited practical usefulness.

 Quantum annealing needs an exponentially long time to find the exact solution to most difficult problems among all combinatorial optimization problems.

 Indeed, it is explicitly shown from the analysis of energy spectra that quantum annealing spends an exponentially long time to solve several specific problems.